darthwalsh/bin/apps/cursor.md

 ## Searching workspace chats
 - [ ] Update this with the [Cursor Agents Windows](https://cursor.com/blog/cursor-3) which solves many of these problems!
+	- [ ] AI says: stop treating Cursor’s archive as a reliable retrieval system.
+Archiving may keep the UI clean, but it looks risky as your long-term “audit log.”

 [cursor-history](https://github.com/S2thend/cursor-history) is fast
 ```